jcatrysse/jira2redmine_migration/README.md

    that are enabled and mapped in `migration_mapping_custom_fields` are sent to Redmine, including system fields such as `resolution` and `resolutiondate` when you add them to the mapping table.
-3. **Push (`push`)** – lists every row in `READY_FOR_CREATION`, highlighting the target project, tracker, and status.
+3. **Push (`push`)** – executes in two steps so issue creation and later updates are independently restartable.
+The first step lists rows in `READY_FOR_CREATION` and creates the Redmine issues **without** a description, capturing the Redmine identifiers and moving each row to `READY_FOR_UPDATE`.
    A dry run (`--dry-run`) prints the payload summary and warns about attachments that still require attention in `migration_mapping_attachments` (e.g. files stuck in `PENDING_DOWNLOAD` or `PENDING_UPLOAD`).
 When `--confirm-push` is provided the script expects `09_migrate_attachments.php` to have produced `PENDING_ASSOCIATION` tokens for every attachment marked with the `ISSUE` association hint; those tokens are added to the Redmine payload before posting to `POST /issues.json`.
 After a successful creation the script reconciles the returned Redmine attachment list so the mapping table records the attachment identifiers and the owning Redmine issue.
-Failures capture the API response in `migration_mapping_issues`.
-  When the extended API is enabled, the push payload preserves the Jira reporter and timestamps (`author_id`, `created_on`, `updated_on`, `closed_on`), falling back to `migration.issues.default_redmine_author_id` if no mapping exists; leave that default as `null` to skip overrides when the reporter cannot be resolved.
+The second step picks up rows in `READY_FOR_UPDATE` (or `UPDATE_FAILED`) and updates the description plus `parent_issue_id`, preserving the original `updated_on` timestamp through the extended API when enabled.
+Failures capture the API response in `migration_mapping_issues` so the update step can be rerun without re-creating issues.

 > **Configuration tips:** the `migration.issues` section in
-> `config/config.local.php` controls the Jira search page size and provides
+> `config/config.local.php` controls the Jira search page size, optional Jira
+> issue base URL (`jira_issue_base_url`), and provides
 > fallback Redmine identifiers (project, tracker, status, priority, author,
 > assignee) when the automatic lookup cannot resolve them.
 Use
 > `migration.issues.default_redmine_author_id` as the extended API fallback for